git-plm/gitplm/README.md

   This is much more manual and error prone process which cannot be easily automated.
 - use CSV files for partmaster and all BOMs.
-  - _rational: can be read/written by excel/libreoffice or by machine_
+  - _rational: can be read and written by excel, libreoffice, or by machine_
   - _rational: easy to get started_
 - Every asset used in manufacturing (PCB, mechanical part, assembly, SW release, document, etc.) is defined by a IPN